cjayb/dotfiles/README.md

 ## On a new installation

-To get the links right, do
+To get the links right, first do

 	ln -s dotfiles/vim .vim
 	ln -s dotfiles/vimrc .vimrc